Armenians in Pakistan: History

 There was a large Armenian colony in Lahore as early as the 16th century, in the time of the Mughal Empire.
 Lahore also had an enclosed Armenian quarter near Lahore Fort with an Armenian church and cemetery, and Christian Armenian and Georgian gunners were in the employ of the governor Mir Mannu during its invasion by Ahmad Shah Durrani; members of the Dutch East India Company's expeditions to Lahore noted many Armenian priests.
 Armenians prospered there, and while most were general merchants, members of the community were also noted as owners of breweries and wine-shops.
 There was a church in Lahore "used by Armenian Christian traders" under the Mughal Emperor Akbar.

-In 1711, there was a Bishop of the Armenian Church in Lahore.
+In 1711, there was a Bishop of the Armenian Apostolic Church in Lahore.
 However, many Armenians, including twenty merchants with their families, fled from the city after a Mughul governor threatened them.
 The community of the 17th and 18th centuries was greatly reduced, but with the arrival of British India, an Armenian presence continued in this part of the South Asia until the early 20th century.
 In 1907, the remaining Armenians in Lahore were visited by Armenian Archbishop Sahak Ayvadian, a primate of the Indian Diocese in Calcutta.

-Notable Armenians in Pakistan

-Lieutenant Colonel (retd) Derek Joseph was a Pakistan army officer of Armenian origin and the recipient of Tamgha-i-Jurat.